Waswo X Waswo

 (b.
 1953)

 He studied at the University of Wisconsin-Milwaukee, The Milwaukee Center for Photography, and Studio Marangoni, The Centre for Contemporary Photography in Florence, Italy.
-His books, India Poems: The Photographs, published by Gallerie Publishers in 2006, Men of Rajasthan, published by Serindia Contemporary in 2011 (hardcover 2014), Photowallah published by Tasveer, India, in 2016, and Gauri Dancers, Mapin, 2019.
-The artist has lived and travelled in India for over twenty years and he has made his home in Udaipur, Rajasthan, for the past thirteen.
-There he collaborates with a variety of local artists including the photo hand-colourist Rajesh Soni.
+Waswo is one of the few contemporary artists with a roster of books under his belt, including India Poems: The Photographs, published by Gallerie Publishers in (2006); Men of Rajasthan, published by Serindia Contemporary in 2011 (hardcover 2014); Photowallah, published by Tasveer, India, in (2016); Gauri Dancers, Mapin, (2019); and Karkhana: A Studio in Rajasthan, Mapin, (2022).